-The GDPR introduces a number of new requirements which directly impact on direct marketing including specific requirements surrounding your transparency with consumers, stricter rules for consent, data governance obligations and enhanced privacy rights that need to be upheld.
-This quick checklist is designed to help you prepare.
+All UK businesses were required to be compliant with the EU General Data Protection Regulation (GDPR) from the implementation date on 25th May 2018.
+The GDPR introduces a number of new requirements which directly impact on direct marketing, including specific requirements surrounding your transparency with consumers, stricter rules for consent, data governance obligations and enhanced privacy rights that need to be upheld.
+This quick check-list is designed to help you track your compliance.

 1. Who are your GDPR colleagues?